kartik-s-mbai/problem_set_2_v2/prompts.md

 ## Change
 I want to make one last change.
 Remove anything about couples.
 I want this to be for all first time HDB buyers

+## Change
+Two changes.

+1) In api/resale.js, for both the named-town path and the ALL path, compute three more figures from the same records already fetched for the latest month, and return them alongside the existing fields: minPrice and maxPrice (lowest and highest resale_price); medianPricePerSqm (median of resale_price divided by Number(floor_area_sqm), rounded to the nearest dollar); and medianRemainingLeaseYears (parse remaining_lease strings like "61 years 04 months" into years plus months/12, take the median, round to one decimal).
+When count is 0, return all of them as null.
+Change nothing else in the function and do not touch api/health.js.

+2) On each of the three cards, under the median price, show three short lines:
+"Range: S$<minPrice> – S$<maxPrice>", "Per sqm: S$<medianPricePerSqm>", and
+"Remaining lease: <medianRemainingLeaseYears> years (median)".
+Format prices with thousands separators.
+Show these lines only when data is present; the four state sentences are unchanged.
+Change nothing else.